 Uber is uniquely public as a disruptive force in society, and the labor concerns that drivers map are amplified by Uber’s media spotlight.
 But online communications are adding a new dimension to other kinds of gig work too, as my colleagues at Data & Society, Julia Ticona and Alexandra Mateescu, have found in their research on care and cleaning platforms.
 Mateescu writes about Facebook nanny groups, where “caregivers keep an ear out for work, build their reputations, warn about bad employers, or participate in ‘nanny shaming,’ and importantly, discuss what a fair employment relationship looks like.”

 By classifying drivers as Independent Contractors, managing them through algorithms, and automating communications, companies like Uber keep their workers at arms’ length and distant from each other.
 Employment trends, meanwhile, point to longer-term growth in the contingent workforce as more companies rely on sub-contracting arrangements.
 Online forums aren’t just helping drivers like Cole navigate the challenges of their work, and helping those of us who use and study these platforms grasp those challenges too.
 They show how as employment relationships grow more remote and distributed across the network, workers can adapt, using technology to forge their own workplace culture.

 *All driver names have been changed to protect their anonymity.

-Alex Rosenblat is the author of How Uber Plays Us All, forthcoming with the University of California Press in 2018.
+Alex Rosenblat is the author of UBERLAND: HOW ALGORITHMS ARE REWRITING THE RULES OF WORK, forthcoming with the University of California Press in 2018.
 She is a technology ethnographer and an interdisciplinary scholar who works as a researcher and technical writer at the Data & Society Research Institute.
 Follow her at @mawnikr.